Powered by Smartsupp LinkedIn Share

 Conventional methods for identifying fungal species are based on their morphological, immunological and biochemical properties.
 These methods typically require 2 to 5 days and often combine several phenotypic techniques to produce a definitive result.
 MALDI-TOF MS is also used for this purpose, but the identification process is slower than for bacteria due to greater biological complexity and coexistence of different phenotypes within the same organism.
 In order to obtain reproducible results, parameters must be carefully standardized and additional treatment may be required in order to break strong fungi cell walls.

-The use of MALD-TOF in virology is at less advanced stage than in either bacteriology or mycology, which may be due to, among other things, relatively low protein content of viral particles or their higher molecular weight.
+The use of MALDI-TOF in virology is at less advanced stage than in either bacteriology or mycology, which may be due to, among other things, relatively low protein content of viral particles or their higher molecular weight.
 Nevertheless, many researchers have demonstrated the usefulness of MALDI method in identifying certain viruses in clinical samples including influenza, HPV and hepatitis viruses.
 The detection limit and sensitivity were reported to be high and comparable to the reference methods.9

 Conclusions

 In conclusion, identification of microorganisms based on MALDI-TOF MS method has found application in numerous laboratories and industries.
 This technique is fast, precise and relatively inexpensive.
 Thanks to its multi-level functionality, it can successfully serve as an alternative to more traditional microbial identification tools.
-The ability of MALDI-TOF MS to accurately and rapidly detect potential threats enables efficient responses and helps maintain a high level of microbiological safety.
+The ability of MALDI-TOF mass spectrometry to accurately and rapidly detect potential threats enables efficient responses and helps maintain a high level of microbiological safety.

 Prepared by: